Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

-We can assume w.l.o.g. that every two vertices \(s,t\in V(T)\) with \(S_s=S_t\) are siblings.
-Indeed, if they are not, let \(s'\) be a highest vertex in the tree with parent separator~\(S_s\) and construct another tree decomposition by attaching all vertices \(t\) with \(S_t=S_s\) directly to the parent of \(s'\) instead of their old parent.
+We may assume without loss of generality that every two nodes \(s,t\in V(T)\) with \(S_s=S_t\) are siblings.
+Indeed, if they are not, let \(s'\) be a highest node in the tree with parent separator~\(S_s\) and construct another tree decomposition by attaching all nodes \(t\) with \(S_t=S_s\) directly to the parent of \(s'\) instead of their old parent.
 By repeating this procedure if necessary, we obtain the required property.
+Note that this procedure does not affect the parts of \(\mathcal{T}\), nor which sets within the parts are the parent and child separators.